OreoByte/youtube-dl-bash/README.md

 # Download a single URL that is saved to your secondary Ctrl-C/Ctrl-V clipboard read with xclip.
 ./opt_youtube-dl.sh -c -t mp3
 ./opt_youtube-dl.sh -c -t a

+# Download URL with a custom tool path if yt-dlp is NOT in your current path.
+Like git cloned from GitHub
+./opt_youtube-dl.sh -f url_file -t a -y ~/Music/yt-dlp/yt-dlp.sh

+# Normalize Audio
+./opt_youtube-dl.sh -n .
+./opt_youtube-dl.sh -n ~/Music/new_music/
 ```

 # Example.
 Creating a custom music URL.lst for the `-f` file option